International

 interest-free money/credit.
 The scepticism comes about because

-solution, the sceptics say, is to fulfill the 100% shari’ah
+The solution, the sceptics say, is to fulfill the 100%

-that all monetary investment is made into the real economy
+sector to ensure that all monetary investment is made into

 social and economic justice.